 The Council will consist of sixteen (16) members.
 Council members must remain continuous and ongoing stakeholders during their entire term of office.
 The Governing Board shall, to the extent possible, reflect the diversity of the Council’s stakeholders.
-Included in the sixteen (16) members, and at the discretion of the President with a majority vote of the Board members, are to be up to two (2) youth, who must be at least 15 years of age but not older than 17 years of age Youth terms may be extended by a majority vote no more than two time for a total of three (3) years.
-A youth member may not vote on the financial matters.
+Included in the sixteen (16) members shall be 2 youth members to be nominated by the President and approved by a majority vote of the Board Members; youth members must be at least 15 years of age but not older than 17 years of age.
+Youth terms may be extended by a majority vote no more than two times for a total of three (3) years.
+A youth member may not vote on financial matters.

 Nine (9) Governing Board members shall constitute a quorum of the Council for the transaction of business.
 If less than a quorum is present at a meeting, the presiding officer may adjourn the meeting from time to time until a quorum is in attendance.
 Written notice of the adjournment need not be given to Council members.

 Every act done or decision made by a simple majority vote by the board members present and voting, including abstentions, which act as a “yes” vote at a meeting at which a quorum is present shall be regarded as the act of the Council, unless otherwise required by these Bylaws or the law.
 Governing Board members may not vote by proxy.

 A Governing Board member’s term shall be for the duration of two (2) years or until a successor is elected or appointed.
 No Governing Board member may serve more than eight (8) consecutive years on the Council.